 - SATISFACTORY ACADEMIC PROGRESS: All recipients of federal, state, or institutional aid must maintain Satisfactory Academic Progress (SAP) towards a degree to be eligible to receive financial aid.
 Information regarding the standard of satisfactory progress for each program can be found in the University of La Verne Catalogue/Office of Financial Aid website.
 Failure to maintain Satisfactory Academic Progress will result in the loss of financial aid funding

-- WITHDRAWALS: If you withdraw from courses all of your financial aid will be subject to being cancelled or reduced.
-Title IV and state-funded aid will be calculated based on the number of days you attended in that semester/term as required by the federal and state regulations.
+- WITHDRAWALS: If you withdraw from courses your financial aid will be subject to being cancelled or reduced.
+Title IV and state-funded aid will be calculated based on the number of days you attended in that semester as required by the federal and state regulations.
+Institutional aid will be adjusted based on adjusted tuition or housing charges.
 Your revised aid eligibility may result in a balance due.
 Students employed under the Federal Work Study/La Verne Work programs must cease working on the date of withdrawal.

 - REQUIRED DOCUMENTS: Requested documents must be submitted to the Office of Financial Aid within thirty days of the request to prevent reduction or cancellation of your need-based awards.
 Check the status of your awards at any time on your My La Verne portal.